 Please contact ORSD (email@example.com) if you have any questions about using HUFP.

 Proposal Contents and Page Limits

 You must complete all sections within the application portal before submitting your applications.
 The sections within the application portal are as follows:

 - Applicant Information

-- Project Information: In this section, you must complete a 200-word research abstract and upload the following documents as a single PDF:
+- Project Information: In this section, you must complete a 200-word research abstract that includes 1) the scientific question to be addressed, 2) a description of the approach, and 3) the intended impact of the project.
+You will also be asked to upload the following documents as a single PDF: